jollyjerr/knowledge/programming/networking/security.md

 Protect against man in the middle, fakes by identifying who owns an IP prefix.

-Regional Internet Registries (RIRs) digital cerificates contain IP prefix, AS origin, and tie that to the owner.
+Regional Internet Registries (RIRs) digital certificates contain IP prefix, AS origin, and tie that to the owner.

 Validator installs cache of verified prefixes and origins from regional internet